 - Engage with a cross-functional team to support any debugging activity.

-- Generate documentation to ensure full traceability of all assembled devices from production to assembly.
+- Generate documentation to ensure full traceability of all assembled devices in production.

-- Prior experience with some or all of the following equipment: probing stations, optical microscopes, wirebonders, or sonicators.
+- Familiarity with probing stations, optical microscopes, wire bonders, or sonicators.

-- Experience in a laboratory environment or highly complex system integration.
+- Background in laboratory environments or highly complex system integration settings.

-- Highly motivated and eager to learn and develop innovative techniques and procedures.
+- Strong motivation and a desire to learn and pioneer innovative techniques and procedures.

-- Great communication skills and ability to work with a cross-section of technicians, engineers, and scientists.
+- Excellent communication skills and the ability to collaborate effectively with technicians, engineers, and scientists.